 The beauty of this recipe is that you can easily adjust the level of spiciness while still enjoying the heat of these chicken wings.

-Ingredients used in making keto hot wings with ghost pepper
+Ingredients used in making keto spicy hot chicken wings

 Chicken wings: You can buy already split wings or split them yourself.